 Marvel at the Brutalist Architecture of The Barbican Centre

 Love it or hate it, there are few places like The Barbican complex.
 An impressive display of Brutalist architecture, the complex is a maze of concrete, brickwork and strong lines.
 At the heart of it all, sits the Barbican Centre, one of London’s best venues for theatre, music and art.
+There’s even a cool conservatory brimming with plants.
 For the record, I absolutely love it.

 Go Shopping in Selfridges